oh-kay-blanket/react-template/README.md

 # React Template
-A template for building a react app, setup with Webpack and processors for handling .csv files.
+A template for building a react app, setup with Webpack and processors for handling .csv files, images, and fonts.